-Women and gender-expansive people detained in City jails have higher levels of social service involvement than men in custody. xxix On Rikers, both cis- and trans-women are more likely to be unemployed then men.
-Recent interviews of women and gender-expansive people involved in New York City's criminal legal system, conducted by researchers from Columbia University, found that 60% of those interviewed were unemployed before their arrest. xxx Women and genderexpansive people are also more likely to receive social security income, support from charitable organizations, and housing benefits, such as public housing residency or Section 8 vouchers. xxxi In 2022, at jail intake, 25% of women and genderexpansive people reported they were homeless before being jailed or had nowhere to go upon release.
-XXXIII Unemployment and unstable housing, and associated economic instability, are proven drivers of criminal justice involvement.
-And conversely, a criminal record makes it more difficult to find housing and employment. xxxiii
+Women and gender-expansive people detained in City jails have higher levels of social service involvement than men in custody.xxxii On Rikers, both cis- and trans-women are more likely to be unemployed then men.
+Recent interviews of women and gender-expansive people involved in New York City's criminal legal system, conducted by researchers from Columbia University, found that 60% of those interviewed were unemployed before their arrest, xxxiii Women and gender-expansive people are also more likely to receive social security income, support from charitable organizations, and housing benefits, such as public housing residency or Section 8 vouchers.xxxiv In 2022, at jail intake, 25% of women and gender-expansive people reported they were homeless before being jailed or had nowhere to go upon release.xxxv Unemployment and unstable housing, and associated economic instability, are proven drivers of criminal justice involvement.
+And conversely, a criminal record makes it more difficult to find housing and employment.xxxvi

 Women have especially low recidivism rates.
-In New York City, women are 49% less likely than men to be rearrested for a
+In New York City, women are 49% less likely than men to be re-arrested for a violent felony within a year.

-- Harlem, the Bronx (Morris Heights, Melrose, Williamsbridge), and East New York/Brownsville make up the top eight zip codes for admissions to Rosie's over the past five years. xxxiv The Lincoln site would be more accessible to these neighborhoods and is at the heart of many communitybased service providers who address housing and employment needs and can help ensure successful reentry. - Women are quickly released back to their communities.
+- Harlem, the Bronx (Morris Heights, Melrose, Williamsbridge), and East New York/Brownsville make up the top eight zip codes for admissions to Rosie's admissions over the past five years.xxxvii The Lincoln site would be more accessible to these neighborhoods and is at the heart of many community-based service providers who address housing and employment needs and can help ensure successful reentry. - Women are quickly released back to their communities.
 Women discharged in 2020 spent a median of 13 days in Rikers Island jails, usually returning right to our communities, likely worse off.
 These disruptive, short stays temporarily incapacitate people, but fail to address the reasons people were arrested in the first place, and likely exacerbate any underlying mental illness, drug addiction, or housing instability people face. - Women have especially low recidivism rates.
-National research has long indicated that re-arrest rates - especially for violence - are significantly lower for women than men. xxxv In New York City, women arrested in 2019 were 49% less likely than men to be re-arrested for a violent felony within 1 year (2.7% vs. 5.3%) and 40% less likely to be arrested for any reason within 1 year (16% vs. 26%).xxxvi

-• Within facilities, women and gender-expansive people have much lower rates of institutional violence and escape risk, as compared to men. xxvii
+National research has long indicated that rearrest rates especially for violence are significantly lower for women than men.xxxviii In New York City, women arrested in 2019 were 49% less likely than men to be re-arrested for a violent felony within 1 year (2.7% vs. 5.3%) and 40% less likely to be arrested for any reason within 1 year (16% vs. 26%).xxxiix - Within facilities, women and gender-expansive people have much lower rates of institutional violence and escape risk, as compared to men.xl

 Additionally, it is critical to acknowledge that within and among the identities of women, transgender, gender non-conforming, non-binary, and intersex people there is significant diversity and distinct needs.
+Under current New York City regulations, any person who self-identifies as a woman, transgender, gender non-conforming, non-binary, or intersex is placed into a single facility - currently the Rose M. Singer jail on

+Rikers Island.
 To promote safety and dignity, it is imperative that design and operational plans for future facilities acknowledge the distinctions among these populations and adhere to evolving national best practices on gender responsiveness.